arbirali/react-training/arcade-game/frontend-nanodegree-arcade-game-master/README.md

 ## Details

-A JavaScript training project, which includes deep understanding of JS objects, specially the `this` keyword.
+A JavaScript training project, which includes deep understanding of JS objects, prototypes, inheritance and the specially `this` keyword.

 ## Instructions